astampoulis/makam-paper-funpearl/artifact/README.md

 Makam code blocks that are not part of the paper, which are enclosed within HTML comments in the corresponding literate files.

+- We also use hidden blocks for additional examples and a few extras, like evaluation of programs.

 The literate files can be loaded directly into the Makam REPL, in which case the code blocks marked with `makam` or `makam-stdlib` will be executed.